8 Wedding Ceremony Scripts to Borrow & Printables

 While writing your wedding ceremony script might feel daunting, these tips can help take the pressure off and provide some much-needed guidance on how to bring your ceremony vision to life—whatever that means to you.

-Your wedding ceremony is the moment when you and your future spouse actually become married, and writing your script is an opportunity to reflect on the significance of your relationship before you enter into marriage.
+Writing your script is an opportunity to reflect on the significance of your relationship before you enter into marriage.
 Talking with your partner about your ideas and desires for your wedding ceremony is an important first step—it helps you get aligned on a mutual vision and ensures the ceremony is a reflection of what matters most to you as a couple.

-Your wedding officiant is a critical part of your ceremony since they’ll be the one leading the service from start to finish.
 Your officiant can provide practical advice on how to get started crafting your ceremony script, and some might even have an outline for you to work from.
 Since your officiant has most likely conducted their fair share of wedding ceremonies, they’re an excellent resource for any questions you might have.

 While you certainly don’t need to memorize your wedding ceremony script, don't put it off until the last minute—especially if you plan on writing your own vows.
 Procrastinating until the week of your wedding can add a ton of pressure to an already hectic time, so do yourself a favor and get started early!